A Medicare Supplement Plan, also known as a Medigap Plan, is an important consideration when becoming 65 years old.

-The following are 5 reasons why getting a Medicare Supplement Plan is valuable investment:
+The following 5 reasons explain why getting a Medicare Supplement Plan is valuable investment:

 Medicare is a Game-Changer!

 Unlike some major medical plans you may have had when under the age of 65 Medicare is administered and regulated by the government.
 When considering the option of adding a Part B Supplement Plan to your Part A Medicare coverage you have the security of knowing that the government regulates what the different plan options cover.

 So, if you decide on a Plan G Supplement plan regardless of the insurance carrier the Plan G will always offer the same coverage.
 It’s the same with Plan F, Plan N, etc. Insurance carriers must adhere to strict regulations and offer identical coverage on each Medicare Supplement Type.
 The structure and coverage is different however with Medicare Part C Advantage plans.
 You can get details on Part C Medicare Advantage plans by clicking on the article title “Medicare Advantage 101”.